 Crash Course: Let's Make a Game!

-Welcome to Stencyl!
-This short, hands-on tutorial will walk you through the steps needed to create a simple platformer.
-Specifically, we'll show you how to...
+This short, hands-on tutorial will walk you through the steps needed to create a simple platformer using premade content, so that you can become familiar with the main parts of Stencyl's interface.

 Without further ado, let's get started!

-Note: Screenshots may differ slightly from current versions of Stencyl.
-If something is way off, let us know in the comments.
+Screenshots may differ from current versions of Stencyl.
+If something is way off to the point where the article isn't followable, let us know in the comments.

-- Unzip the file as "Crash Course Kit" and place its contents under the "Games" folder.
+1) Unzip the folder as "Crash Course Kit" and place its contents under the "Games" folder.
+(We describe how to locate this folder next)

 (1 of 5): Create a New Game